Th3redTea/h4ms1k.github.io/_posts/2020-06-13-Red_Team_Active_Directory.md

 LLMNR and NBT-NS resolve hostnames no IP Addresses.
 When we try to resolve a hostname, firts contacts the DNS and if that failes LLMNR will be reached.

-SMB Relay requires privileged credentials and SMB signing not enforced.
+SMB Relay requires SMB signing not enforced.

   - [Responder](https://github.com/lgandx/Responder)
   - [Snarf](https://github.com/purpleteam/snarf) **OPSEC SAFE**.